The Black Economy and Its Impact

 The book "Human Trafficking, Human Misery" explains that trafficking also includes human organs, child soldiers, mail-order brides, and adoption.
 The United Nations Office on Drugs and Crime also includes forced begging.

 In 2012, forced labor generated $150 billion in profits.
-Two-thirds is from sexual exploitation.
+Two-thirds are from sexual exploitation.
 Sex traffickers make $21,800 in profits each year from each of their victims.
 The CIA estimated that a trafficker in the sex trade earns up to $250,000 per victim each year.

 A growing illegal service is the digital black economy and cybercrime.
 Examples include stolen personal and financial information.
 It's used to gain access to bank accounts and credit cards or to establish new lines of credit.
 Cybercriminals are highly skilled, under the age of 25, and often recruited from universities.
 Europol estimates it costs corporations 750 billion euros a year.